 Our Mission statement at St Peter’s

-We, the family of St Peter’s, united by our faith in God strive to learn and grow together to be the best we possibly can everyday.
+We, the family of St Peter’s, united by our faith in God, love, learn and grow together.

 Our School Saint